This page has been created in response to numerous blogs, websites, and social media postings created by a cyber-stalker to ruin Randy’s reputation.

 Bat World Sanctuary and its cyber-stalker

-Mary Cummins says she is "unemployed" and "does not own a business or company."
-She says her occupation is "causing havoc on the web."
-Since Cummins apparently comes from a wealthy family and is unemployed her victims believe she is a trust fund beneficiary and/or lives on inherited money.
-Also, "causing havoc on the web" is not an occupation that typically generates much income.
-Mary Cummins also says she is the "president" of something she calls “Animal Advocates,” some sort of suspended entity that she claims to have at a small shack she lives in.
-In addition to constantly blogging about her victims and filing lawsuits, Mary Cummins spends her time making YouTube videos that show her clutching baby animals such as a squirrel, opossum, or a sick raccoon with her bare hands.
+Mary Cummins, contrary to what she says on her websites, has admitted in federal lawsuit documents that she is "unemployed" and "does not own a business or company."
+Indeed, she has openly confessed on the internet that her occupation is "causing havoc on the web."
+Because Cummins apparently comes from a wealthy family and is unemployed her victims believe she is a trust fund beneficiary and/or lives on an inheritance.
+This is most likely true since "causing havoc on the web" is not an occupation that typically generates much income.
+Mary Cummins also likes to refer to herself as "president" of something she calls “Animal Advocates,” some sort of suspended entity that she claims to have at a small shack she lives in.
+In addition to constantly blogging about her victims and filing lawsuits against them, Mary Cummins spends her days making YouTube videos that show her clutching baby animals such as a squirrel, opossum, or a sick raccoon with her bare hands.
 The animals are often screaming.

 Defamation of Randy's client

 Mary Cummins briefly interned at Bat World in 2010 but apparently found the work too challenging to complete and left the internship early and disgruntled.
 Unfortunately, at that time Bat World did not do background checks on people who applied for internships and was completely unaware of the websites and blogs that others had created about this disturbed individual (see last paragraph below.)
 A powerful lesson was learned.
 Mary Cummins immediately began posting copyrighted photos and proprietary information on the internet without Bat World's permission and in violation of her internship contract.
-She also falsely stated that interns were exposed to rabies and there were bedbugs at Bat World.
-When she refused to remove the proprietary material and false statements from the internet Randy agreed to take the case pro bono and filed a lawsuit against Mary Cummins of "Animal Advocates."
-Mary Cummins was outraged over being sued and retaliated by posting horrific lies about Amanda Lollar all over the internet, falsely accusing her of being cruel to animals, practicing veterinary medicine without a license, getting sanctioned by animal regulatory authorities, losing her USDA permit, and countless other outlandish lies.
-She feverishly began creating hundreds of blogs attacking Amanda.
+When she refused to remove the proprietary material from the internet Randy agreed to take the case pro bono and filed a lawsuit against Mary Cummins of "Animal Advocates."
+Mary Cummins was outraged over being sued and retaliated by inventing horrific lies about Amanda Lollar and posting them all over the internet, falsely accusing her of being cruel to animals, practicing veterinary medicine without a license, getting sanctioned by animal regulatory authorities, losing her USDA permit, posting pornography, and countless other outlandish lies.
+It is important to note that Cummins did not concoct any of these lies until several months after she was sued.
+She feverishly began creating hundreds of blogs attacking and defaming Amanda.
 Mary Cummins also started filing repeated complaints against Amanda Lollar with state and federal law enforcement and animal regulatory agencies.
-Needless to say, Amanda Lollar and Bat World were completely exonerated by all resulting investigations--the investigative reports may be viewed at the Bat World website.
+Again, this barrage of false complaints only began after she was sued, in retaliation for the suit.
+Needless to say, Amanda Lollar and Bat World were completely exonerated by all resulting investigations--the investigative reports may be viewed at Bat World's website.
 The Texas Department of Parks and Wildlife got so tired of investigating Mary Cummins' baseless allegations that their attorney finally told her they would no longer respond to her complaints about Amanda and Bat World.

-The cyber-stalker's own attorney tells the court she's a liar
+The cyber-stalker's own attorney tells the court she lied

 Following the trial the cyber-stalker launched comprehensive internet attack campaigns smearing everyone she apparently now blames for her miseries--Randy, Amanda Lollar, Judge Brigham, Judge Sudderth, Eric Shupps (the IT expert who testified at trial), and even the process server who served her with the lawsuit papers.
-Mary Cummins later added Amanda's California lawyer and California judges Goodson and Hess to her obsessive vendetta.
+Mary Cummins later added Amanda's California lawyer and two California judges to her obsessive vendetta.
 She has created countless websites, blogs, and social media pages designed to destroy these people’s reputations and ruin them on the internet.
-Mary Cummins' attack campaigns include publishing on the internet as much personal information as she is able to dig up about her victims and their families, along with her nasty commentary about that information.
-Here is a sampling of the personal information about Cummins' victims that she has dug up and posted on the internet:
+One of Mary Cummins' attack strategies is to publish as much personal information as she is able to dig up about her victims and their families, along with her nasty commentary about that information.
+Here is a small sampling of the personal information about Cummins' victims that she has dug up and posted on the internet:

 Her victims' home addresses; dates of birth; their children's names, birth dates and school district; their spouses’ names, birth dates and employers; monthly income; information about their parents; a brother’s suicide; court records from a bankruptcy 26 years ago; food preferences; marriage and divorce information; schools attended; non-profit boards that a spouse serves on; amount of home mortgage payments, property taxes, insurance, and utilities; bank records; a judge’s personal hobby; high school yearbook photographs; names of siblings; home remodeling photos; property values; veterinary records of pets; and many other items of personal information.